-Throughout the following lines he describes his own actions as a child.
-This is a fact which should not be forgotten as one becomes more immersed in the story.
+Throughout the following lines, he describes his own actions as a child.
+This is a fact that should not be forgotten as one becomes more immersed in the story.
 The speaker expresses from the start that he was filled with “boyish hope” during this period.
-He was young, and naive as he set out from his family’s “cottage-threshold.”
+He was young and naive as he set out from his family’s “cottage-threshold.”
 His movements are described as being “sallying.”
 He moved forward unafraid of what he was going to face.

-On his person he is carrying a “huge wallet” or bag and a “nutting-crook” this is an implement used to harvest hazelnuts.
+On his person, he is carrying a “huge wallet” or bag and a “nutting-crook” is an implement used to harvest hazelnuts.
 The reminiscing speaker recalls how he chose to wander far from home to a “distant wood.”
-As he walks along he imagine his own appearance as being “quaint” and interesting.
+As he walks along he imagines his own appearance as being “quaint” and interesting.
 His boy is covered in what he considers to be a “disguise of cast-off weeds.”
 These were plants that he took for that particular “service.”

 By exhortation of my frugal Dame—